-Development of a holistic transition with an example case at SON
+A methodology for a holistic transition with case example SON site

 PartnersGOESTHING BVBA, Architectenassociatie ARAS BVBA, Buurtcomité Heihoek (feitelijke vereniging)

 We have applied several tools in the redevelopment of the SON site to support citizens' initiatives and to advise stakeholders in developing ideas into concrete projects, for example a stakeholder inventory, neighbourhood consultations ...

 We tested a series of activities to get different groups of stakeholders to think in a more circular way.
 These are now useful to facilitate a mind shift from linear to circular in other circular neighbourhood participation and development projects.

 We developed a conceptual design for a materials hub, a practical application of our theoretical concept, whereby we share knowledge on the development of a local materials hub in a learning network with initiatives from Leuven, Ghent and Antwerp.

 We created a theoretical framework to facilitate transition projects with a target group-specific focus, based on the five steps of the Theory U method.
 (Due to the corona crisis, we could not yet test this).

 There is a tension between citizens' initiative and project development when a sustainable idea develops into a circular project with a value-driven commercial approach.
 Prejudices make an integral holistic transition difficult.